BigTril: Genre

 "I don't belong to any genre, that's putting labels on art.
 I believe art is formless and the best way to express yourself.
 I've always been a rapper but now I produce my own music.
 I produced "Parte After Parte" myself.
 Since I started production, I don't want to box myself into any genre.
 I'm a vibes creator.
 As long as it's a vibe and I can imagine it, then I create it."

 Style

 BigTril raps in a mixture of English and Luganda.

 Personal life

 Rowland is currently single but said he could wed a Kenyan woman if she was suitable.
 He has called Ugandan female model, Lydia Jazmine the "hottest model".

 Rowland has been open on how depression almost ruined his career before meeting John Obas Isokpehi, the CEO of Striker Entertainment.

-Tattoos

-On his tattoos, "Yeah, I have three.
-I have the eagle, mantra and star for King David.
-Eagles fly alone in the clouds, the mantra signifies knowledge and King David defeated Goliath.
-He inspires me to take on challenges.

 Comments on Ugandan 2021 Presidential Candidate, Robert Kyagulanyi Ssentamu

-When Kyadondo East lawmaker, Robert Kyagulanyi Ssentamu also known by his stage name Bobi Wine, announced his bid to run for President in the Ugandan 2021 general election, BigTril noted that he will be disappointed if his manifesto doesn't include enforcing the copyright law in Uganda to protect content creators for the years he has been in the culture and creative industry.
+When Kyadondo East lawmaker, Robert Kyagulanyi Ssentamu also known by his stage name Bobi Wine, announced his bid to run for president in the Ugandan 2021 general election, BigTril noted that he will be disappointed if his manifesto doesn't include enforcing the copyright law in Uganda to protect content creators for the years he has been in the culture and creative industry.
 This was days after he complained of Uganda's music industry being broke.